Muscle Strain/Spasm

 Muscle strains are injuries to muscles or tendons, the fibrous tissue that connects muscles to bones.
 Minor injuries may only cause a muscle or tendon to overstretch, whereas more severe injuries may cause partial or complete tears in these tissues.
 Strains, also known as pulled muscles, are common in the lower back and the muscles at the back of the thigh (hamstrings).

-A strain differs from a sprain in that a strain involves an injury to a muscle or the band of tissue that connects a muscle to a bone whereas a sprain involves an injury to the bands of tissue that connect two bones together.
-Rest ice compression and elevation are used as initial treatments.
+A strain differs from a sprain in that a strain involves an injury to a muscle or the band of tissue that connects a muscle to a bone, whereas a sprain involves an injury to the bands of tissue that connect two bones.
+Rest, ice, compression, and elevation are used as initial treatments.
 Mild strains can be treated successfully at home.
-Severe strains may require immediate medical attention
+Severe strains may require immediate medical attention.

 Causes

-Acute strains can be caused by a single event such as lifting something heavy with poor body mechanics whereas Chronic muscle strains can occur as a result of repetitive injuries which occur when a muscle is stressed by performing the same motion repeatedly.
-Muscle strains occur when the muscle fibers are torn.
-Muscle strains can be caused by a variety of factors, including
+Acute strains can be caused by a single event, such as lifting something heavy with poor body mechanics, whereas Chronic muscle strains can occur as a result of repetitive injuries, which occur when a muscle is stressed by performing the same motion repeatedly.
+Muscle strains occur when the muscle fibres are torn.
+Muscle strains can be caused by a variety of factors, including.

 Exercising without stretching or warming up

-Lack of flexibility in your muscles (and the fibers within them)
+Lack of flexibility in your muscles (and the fibres within them)

 Symptoms